 As an insurance broker, you'll act as an intermediary between your clients, who can either be individuals or commercial businesses and organisations, and insurance companies, and will offer products from more than one insurer to ensure that your clients get the best deal.

-Policies for individuals include property damage (loss or damage to your home and contents) motor, house, travel or pet cover, whereas policies for companies are likely to cover damage to property and business interruption, motor fleet, business travel, employer's liability, professional indemnity, and public and products liability insurance.
+Policies for individuals include property damage (loss or damage to your home and contents) motor, house, travel or pet cover, whereas policies for companies are likely to cover damage to property and business interruption, motor fleet, business travel, cyber security, employer's liability, professional indemnity, and public and products liability insurance.

-There are also opportunities to deal with high-value and more complex insurance cover in areas such as marine, aviation, oil and gas and financial risks.
+There are also opportunities to deal with high-value and more complex insurance cover in areas such as marine, aviation, oil and gas, and financial risks.

 Small brokerage firms will often advise on all types of insurance, whereas the large firms may have trading divisions that specialise in a particular type of insurance.